jruby/jruby-rack/README.md

   '/' to be passed through to the container as '/index.html'.
 Default is false, but is turned on for Jetty by default to avoid triggering directory index pages.
+- `jruby.rack.background.spool`: (EXPERIMENTAL) Enable large request
+  bodies to be spooled to a tempfile in the background.

 ## Logging